Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial6.md

    - What is the pathname?
 Which server does this represent: local or remote?

-  11. Issue the following sftp command:
+  11. Issue the following _sftp command_:

 ```bash
 lpwd